microsoft/MixedRealityToolkit-Unity/Documentation/CameraSystem/UnityArCameraSettings.md

 # Unity AR camera settings provider

-The Unity AR camera settings provider is an experimental MRTK component that enables mixed reality applications to run on Android and iOS devices.
+The Unity AR camera settings provider is an MRTK component that enables mixed reality applications to run on Android and iOS devices.

 ## Unity AR camera settings provider options